samsquire/mazzle/README.md

 # devops-pipeline

-**Prototype code** This is a prototype YMMV very much still in development
+**Prototype code** This is prototype code YMMV very much still in development

 This build tool builds infrastructure for environments on the fly.
 It is meant to be a cross between a continuous integration server, build server and task runner.
 I call it a runserver.
 Its primary purpose is to try create complicated environments from scratch in a repeatable and deterministic way.